rjashby/RoboRogers-Neighborhood/README.md

 *Code:* roboRogers("123");
 *Expected output:* "1 2 Won't you be my neighbor?"

+*Test:* "When given a number larger than a single digit, it should return a string that follows the rules above."
+*Code:* roboRogers("11");
+*Expected output:* "0 , Beep! , Boop! , Won't you be my neighbor? , 4 , 5 , 6 , 7 , 8 , 9 , Beep!
+0 , Beep!
+Beep!"

 ### Description: countUp(number)
 *Test:* "It should return return an array of numbers from 0 to the inputted number" *Code:* countUp("5");